mbotos/MavensMate/README.md

 <h1>MavensMate</h1>
 MavensMate is a TextMate bundle that aims to replicate the functionality of the Eclipse-based Force.com IDE.
-In its current state, it allows one to create Salesforce.com projects, create certain types of metadata, and compile and retrieve metadata.
+In its current state, it allows one to create Salesforce.com projects, connect them to SVN, create certain types of metadata, and compile and retrieve metadata.

 <P>
 	<IMG SRC="http://joe-ferraro.com/images/mavensmate1.png"/>
 </P>

 <P>
 In order to use MavensMate, you will need the Force.com Migration Tool.
 To obtain the Force.com Migration Tool, go to "Setup -> Develop -> Tools" in your Salesforce.com org, download the zip and follow the instructions.
+It's also important to ensure your system environmental variables are set up correctly.
 </P>

 <P>